benhid/bio-ws-pippo/README.md

 ## Usage

-Clone the repository and run `src/main/java/org/rest/pathseq/server/WebServiceServerStart` or, alternatively, [deploy the server](http://www.pippo.ro/doc/deployment.html) using `mvn clean package`.
+Clone the repository and run `src/main/java/org/rest/signal/server/WebServiceServerStart` or, alternatively, [deploy the server](http://www.pippo.ro/doc/deployment.html) using `mvn clean package`.
 This will generate a ._zip_ file in `target/`.
-Run `java -jar pathwss-#.#.#.jar` on the unzipped file.
+Run `java -jar signalwss-#.#.#.jar` on the unzipped file.

 Then, go to
 ```